ayantik2006/CommitList-A-todo-list-project/README.md

 - 👤 **User Authentication**
   - Sign Up & Log In
   - Secure password hashing with bcrypt
-  - Email verification with Nodemailer
+  - Email verification with SendGrid

 - 📝 **Task Management**
   - Add new tasks